 As an early advocate for the deregulation of the electric utility industry, he helped establish the New York Energy Buyers Forum (NYEBF) in 1992.
 His article on Electricity Deregulation was the cover story in a 1998 issue of the newsletter of the National Association of College and University Business Officers (NACUBO).

 He helped consolidate the NYEBF with the Owners’ Committee on Electric Rates (OCER), founded in 1953, to form the New York Energy Consumers Council (NYECC) in 2004.
-A founding director of the NYECC, Bomke became its founding executive director and has been directing that organization full-time since then.
+A founding director of the NYECC, Bomke became its founding executive director and directed that organization full-time from then until he joined The Fulcrum Group in 2013.
 In his advocacy work for large energy consumers in Con Edison’s electric service territory, consisting of New York City and Westchester, Mr. Bomke has repeatedly helped reduce Con Edison’s requests for higher electric, steam, and natural gas rates by well over $1 billion.

 Currently, Mr. Bomke serves on the Energy Committees of the New York Building Congress and the Building Owners and Managers Association of Greater New York, and the Advisory Board of the Greater New York Construction Users Council.
-He also previously served on the board of the Manhattan Chamber of Commerce, as the Vice President of Diversity.
+He also previously served on New York City’s Energy Policy Task Force and on the board of the Manhattan Chamber of Commerce, where he served as the Vice President of Diversity.
 Statewide, he has previously served on the Systems Benefits Charge Advisory Board and the Appliance Standards Review Committee of the New York State Energy Research Development Authority and on the New York State Evaluation Advisory Group.